As people become more aware that the gluten in wheat starch is bad for gut health, they are looking for better alternatives.

 Almond flour gives you the same texture and consistency as potato starch without the myriad carbohydrates.

 Unlike potato starch, almond flour can help improve your health.
 While it enhances energy and heart function, it helps fight diabetes and obesity (Berryman et al. 20159).

-In addition, almond flour is high in protein and fat while still being relatively low in carbohydrates.
+In addition, almond flour is high in protein and fat while still relatively low in carbohydrates.

-When baking, replace each tablespoon of potato starch with one tablespoon of almond flour.
+When baking, replace each potato starch tablespoon with one almond flour.

 2. Konjac Powder